 26. Tour Hali’imaile Pineapple Plantation

-Front Street in Lahaina is home to several chains that you’ve heard of and some fantastic local shops.
+Front Street in Lahaina is home to several chains that you’ve heard of and some fantastic local shops and restaurants.
 Make sure to check it out.
 Some of the top restaurants on Front Street include:

 28. Snorkel at Black Rock

-The best snorkeling on Maui is arguably at Molokini Crater, but you can snorkel Black Rock by merely walking into the water.
+The best snorkeling on Maui is arguably at Molokini Crater, but you can snorkel Black Rock by simply walking into the water.
 Black Rock is at the north end of Ka’anapali Beach, another great reason to stay in one of the many resorts located on the beach.

 28. Feast at Lele Luau

 30. Attend a luau at sea